anton-ableton/OS2labs/proxy/README.md

-## Proxy in development now, so it doesn't work
+## Proxy is in development now, so it's not working